European shares leap on prospect of Greek debt deal

 Global equity markets also took heart from a continued recovery in China’s stock market, which rose strongly for a second day, buoyed by a barrage of government support measures.

-The VSTOXX, a volatility index for European shares, fell 2.9 points to 27.88, its lowest level so far this month.
+The VSTOXX, a volatility index for European shares, declined 3 points to 27.80, its lowest level so far this month.

-European shares have fallen in the last month after Greeks rejected in a referendum austerity measures imposed as part of a bailout, although liquidity measures from the European Central Bank have cushioned the negative fallout to an extent.
+European shares have fallen in the last month after Greeks rejected austerity measures imposed as part of a bailout, although liquidity measures from the European Central Bank (ECB) have cushioned the negative fallout to an extent.

 Greece has asked for 53.5 billion euros ($59 billion) to help cover its debts until 2018 and has pledged new tax hikes in return.
 France’s economy minister said he was reasonably confident a deal can be done.

 “The market is taking heart from the fact that it looks like the wheels are moving to get something done.
-But the devil is in the detail,” said Peregrine & Black senior sales trader, Paul Chesterton.
+But the devil is in the detail,” Peregrine & Black senior sales trader, Paul Chesterton, said.

 “The German authorities will need to ratify any deal, and the Greek parliament also need to sign up to it, so many hurdles remain.”

-Germany’s United Internet was the top riser on the FTSEurofirst, climbing 6.4 percent after the Internet service provider said it may float its business offering web-hosting and other online services to corporate customers.
+The top riser on the FTSEurofirst was United Internet AG , which climbed 7.2 percent after the German Internet service provider said it may float its business offering web-hosting and other online services to corporate customers.

 European insurers also rose after Barclays raised its target price for several top insurance companies.